MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-propagation.md

 ## Semantic propagation for Spark users
 The Semantic Link Spark native connector hydrates (or populates) the [metadata](https://spark.apache.org/docs/3.3.2/api/python/reference/pyspark.sql/api/pyspark.sql.types.StructField.html#pyspark.sql.types.StructField) dictionary of a Spark column.
-Currently, support for semantic propagation is limited and subject to Spark's internal implementation on how schema information is propagated.
+Currently, support for semantic propagation is limited and subject to Spark's internal implementation of how schema information is propagated.
 For example, column aggregation strips the metadata.

 ## Next steps
 - [How to explore data with Semantic Link](semantic-link-explore-data.md)